sigasi/SigasiProjectCreator/README.md

 Run `test.sh` to run the tests.
 Files containing tests have to end in `Test`.

 The project and all tests run under both Python 2 and 3.
+You may need to add the `src` directory to your `PYTHONPATH` environment, e.g.

+* Linux/bash: `export PYTHONPATH=/home/mydir/SigasiProjectCreator/src`
+* Windows: `set PYTHONPATH=C:\work\SigasiProjectCreator\src`